13 Types Of Business Failure With 9 Real-Life Examples

 #13.
 External factors

 In a few cases, when a business crumbles, it is not due to incompetence or lack of funding.
-Sometimes, the external factors might be the culprit.
+Sometimes, external factors might be the culprit.

 The business market is a very unpredictable environment and small changes like a change in the government policy or what you might presume as small changes (competition) might affect your business adversely.